IMSA SportsCar Championship: History

 On January 8, 2013, the two series' announced a preliminary class structure for the new merged series.
 Grand-Am's Daytona Prototype category and IMSA's P2 would combine into a single-prototype class, with allowances for the unique DeltaWing to also compete in the new class.
 The Le Mans Prototype Challenge class of single spec cars from the American Le Mans Series would continue as is, although the cars were to switch to Grand-Am's Continental Tires.
-The GT class of the American Le Mans Series would remain unchanged, while Grand-Am's GT class will form another GT class, and be combined with the American Le Mans GTC category.
+The GT class of the American Le Mans Series would remain unchanged, while Grand-Am's GT class would form another GT class, and be combined with the American Le Mans GTC category.
 The only category of cars not represented in the new series is the American Le Mans Series' P1 category.

 The reveal date for the new series was March 14, 2013 at the Chateau Élan Hotel and Conference Center at Sebring International Raceway, two days before the 12 Hours of Sebring.
 American Le Mans CEO Scott Atherton announced the new sanctioning body would remain IMSA while Ed Bennett revealed the new titles for the series' five classes.
 SME Branding Senior Partner Ed O'Hara then announced the new United SportsCar Racing title and logo, a name submitted through a contest won by Louis Satterlee of Florida, a racer in the Florida Karting Championship Series.

 On August 9, 2013, Fox Sports 1 announced it had signed a TV contract with IMSA to televise the entire USCC season between 2014 and 2018.

-Later, on September 12, 2013, Tudor was announced as the title sponsor for the series, which was named the United SportsCar Championship.
+On September 12, 2013, Tudor was announced as the title sponsor for the series, which was named the United SportsCar Championship.
 On August 8, 2015, WeatherTech was announced as the new title sponsor for the series, renaming the series to the WeatherTech SportsCar Championship, starting with the 2016 season.

 Beginning with the 2019 season, the series is covered exclusively by NBC Sports in the United States.
 The NBC broadcast network will air nine hours of coverage annually, with the majority of the coverage airing on NBCSN.
 CNBC and the NBC Sports app will provide supplemental coverage.
 Beginning with 2022, USA Network replaced NBCSN as the cable home to the series.